 As a took the prophet's words to heart and put them into action.
-The lands of Judah, Benjamin, and the surrounding territories got a
+The lands of Judah, Benjamin, and the surrounding territories got a thorough idolcleansing.

-Holy ambition is not a permanent condition.
-It's not about dramatic, one-time decisions, or living off our faith from the past. thorough idol cleansing.
 The altar for sacrifices to God in front of the temple in Jerusalem was repaired and put back into service.
 A revival of worship and obedience broke out in the nation that peaked in the fifteenth year of Asa's reign.
 People pledged allegiance to Yahweh and turned away from their sins.
 The Scriptures describe the attitude of king and people in this way: "They sought God eagerly, and he was found by them.
-So the LORD gave them rest on every side" (2 Chron.
-15:15).
+So the Lord gave them rest on every side" (2 Chron-icles 15:15).